 Giulia Pines delves into Berlin’s burgeoning Street Food phenomenon…

-At a recent visit to Berlin’s Bite Club, event co-founder Tommy Tannock introduced me to Gabrielle Jones, who sells her JONES Ice Cream out of a retro mint-green truck.
+At a recent visit to Berlin’s Bite Club, event co-founder Tommy Tannock introduced me to Gabrielle Jones, who sells her JONES Ice Cream out of a retro mint-green truck (and today sells it from a dedicated store in Schöneberg).
 “She stayed up all night to make the ice cream fresh for today,” enthused Tommy, a dark-haired Brit whose slight build belies the amount of food one imagines he must consume for his job, as he led me through the thronging crowds of hip twenty-somethings.

 Gabrielle, an enterprising, classically-trained French pastry chef who has worked at the Ritz in Paris and restaurants across NYC and the Hamptons, was even slimmer.
 She explained to me how she gets the dense creaminess of her ice cream (“by foregoing eggs and keeping as much water as possible out of the mixture so it can’t form ice crystals”) as I tried a scoop of the lemon blueberry jam on top of a white chocolate and cranberry cookie.
 The flavours were outstanding, but what really hit my tastebuds was the double whammy of extreme cold and dense texture.